-Many drainage reserves have been zoned as 'Parks & Recreation' with an ancillary drainage purpose.
-Through licensing arrangements with the Water Corporation, the City has taken over management of various drainage reserves and stormwater compensating basins and undertaken ecological enhance biodiversity restoration to throughout the City.
+Many drainage reserves are reserved 'Parks & Recreation' with an ancillary drainage purpose.
+Through licensing arrangements with the Water Corporation, the City has taken over management of various drainage reserves and stormwater compensating undertaken ecological basins and to biodiversity restoration enhance throughout the values City.
 Some examples include the Coolgardie living stream project at Garvey Park and stormwater basins at Tomato Lake and Centenary Park.